 The rest of the movie is fun and action-filled with a lot of humor.
 Look for Jessie Plemons as Max and Annie’s police office neighbor, an unstable and depressed man who used to be part of the game night crew until his divorce from the Davis’s old friend Debbie.

 MEAN GIRLS WAS A BREAKOUT HIT FOR RACHEL MCADAMS

 This 2004 movie is the one that brought Rachel McAdams her initial recognition.
 Mean Girls starred Lindsay Lohan and had Rachel McAdams play one of the meanest of girls, Regina George, an extremely rich and popular teenager who leads the high school clique The Plastics.
 Her Plastic crew included Lacey Chabert and Amanda Seyfried.

-She has been romantically linked to some big-name actors in the past who include her The Notebook co-star Ryan Gosling, Josh Lucas, her Midnight in Paris co-star Michael Sheen, and possibly her True Detective co-star Taylor Kitsch.
+She has been romantically linked to some big-name actors in the past including her The Notebook co-star Ryan Gosling, Josh Lucas, her Midnight in Paris co-star Michael Sheen, and possibly her True Detective co-star Taylor Kitsch.
 There seems to be a pattern between Rachel McAdams and her partners.

-Now 41-years-old, Rachel McAdams continues to be in-demand.
+Now 42 years old, Rachel McAdams continues to be an in-demand actress.
 She was the co-lead with Will Ferrell in the big 2020 Netflix comedy Eurovision Song Contest.
-Next up is a possible return for her to the world of Sherlock Holmes with a third movie in the Robert Downey Jr. led franchise.
+Next up is a possible return for her to the world of Sherlock Holmes with a third movie in the Robert Downey Jr.-led franchise.

 The GIANT FREAKIN MOVIE SCORE is calculated using rating averages from Rotten Tomatoes and the Internet Movie Database.